Yellow Ribbon (movement): July

-On 30 July, "Yellow Ribbon" began offering a monetary reward for information about the activities of the occupiers.
+On July 30, "Yellow Ribbon" began offering a monetary reward for information about the activities of the occupiers.
 The next day, the movement called for information as a reward about the locations where the Russian invaders rest—restaurants and cafes.

 August

-On 3 August, in partnership with the Mariupol City Council, the "Yellow Ribbon" movement launched an online rally, "Mariupol is Ukraine" on Instagram.The action lasted until 22 August.
+On August 3, in partnership with the Mariupol City Council, the "Yellow Ribbon" movement launched an online rally, "Mariupol is Ukraine" on Instagram.
+The action lasted until August 22.

-On 5 August, the movement published "love letters" — warm lines from Ukrainians with words of support for the residents of the temporarily occupied territories.
+On August 5, the movement published "love letters" — warm lines from Ukrainians with words of support for the residents of the temporarily occupied territories.

-On 6 August, "Yellow Ribbon" launched the newspaper "Voice of the Partisan".
+On August 6, "Yellow Ribbon" launched the newspaper "Voice of the Partisan".
 The first edition consisted of 1,200 copies and was posted around Kherson.
-On 8 August, the newspaper began to be published in the Crimea.
+On 8 August, the newspaper began to be published in Crimea.

-On 7 August, the movement offered a reward of 10 bitcoins, or 230,000 US dollars for the arrest of Russian Crimean leader Sergey Aksyonov and information about his exact location.
+On August 7, the movement offered a reward of 10 bitcoins, or 230,000 US dollars at the time, for the arrest of Russian Crimean leader Sergey Aksyonov and information about his exact location.

 In August, the campaign "Stop Referendum" became widespread.
 Leaflets with calls to boycott referendums and not take Russian passports began to be actively distributed in temporarily occupied settlements.

-On 23 August, a new open-ended flash mob called "Stop Rashism" was launched.
+On August 23, a new open-ended flash mob called "Stop Rashism" was launched.
 The goal is to rip off and damage Russian leaflets, announcements, and symbols of the occupiers in the temporarily occupied territories.

 On the same day in Kyiv, at the street exhibition "Infoprotiv", initiated by the "Chesno" movement in cooperation with the National Museum of the Revolution of Dignity, one of the boards was dedicated, among other things, to the activities of the "Yellow Ribbon".

-On 24 August, on the Independence Day of Ukraine, Ukrainian Railways launched the "Train to Victory" - 7 cars painted by Ukrainian artists.
+On August 24, on the Independence Day of Ukraine, Ukrainian Railways launched the "Train to Victory" - 7 cars painted by Ukrainian artists.
 Each car is dedicated to a region of Ukraine and the exploits of people resisting the Russian occupiers.
 One of the cars is dedicated to the "Yellow Ribbon" movement.